-In November 2015, the FASB issued ASU 2015-17 to simplify the presentation of deferred income taxes.
+Recent Accounting Pronouncements - In November 2015, the FASB issued ASU 2015-17 to simplify the presentation of deferred income taxes.
 The amendments in this ASU require deferred tax liabilities and assets to be classified as noncurrent in a classified statement of financial position.
 The current requirement that deferred tax liabilities and assets of a tax-paying component of an entity must be netted and presented as a single amount is not affected by this ASU.
 For public companies, this ASU is effective for financial statements issued for annual periods beginning after December 15, 2016, and interim periods within those annual periods (early adoption is permitted).
-Sonic expects this ASU to have a significant impact on the classification of deferred income tax assets and liabilities in its consolidated financial position.
+Sonic adopted this ASU prospectively effective October 1, 2016, and prior periods were not retrospectively adjusted.
+Accordingly, as of December 31, 2016, a deferred tax asset of approximately \$2.4 million and deferred tax liability of approximately \$76.4 million are included in other assets and deferred income taxes, respectively, in the accompanying consolidated balance sheets.
+Sonic did not adjust prior periods retrospectively for the new ASU, therefore, as of December 31, 2015, a current deferred tax asset of approximately \$13.6 million, a current deferred tax liability of approximately \$0.1 million, a noncurrent deferred tax asset of approximately \$2.8 million and a noncurrent deferred tax liability of approximately \$73.3 million are included in other assets and deferred income taxes, respectively, in the accompanying consolidated balance sheets.